ai4os/ai4-ansible/docs/site_ansible.md

     [nomad_new_servers]
     new-server nomad_dc=my_new_nomad_dc
     ```

 - **nomad_new_cpu_clients**

     Modify the lines to match the new Nomad CPU client names.
     Add its Nomad datacenter name, domain and namespaces.

+    + There are two supported _namespaces_: `ai4eosc`and `imagine`.
+      A Nomad client can belong to one or both (if both, separate them with just a
+      comma).
+    + The _domain_ is the hostname where the deployments will be accessible.
+      All clients should share the same domain.
+      Eg. if `domain=ifca` and your site belong to the `imagine` namespace,
+      your deployments will be accessible under:
+      `*.<domain>-deployments.cloud.imagine-ai.eu`

-    > ⓘ CPU clients are Nomad clients without GPU.
+    > ⚠ CPU clients are Nomad clients without GPU.
 The Traefik node should also be
     > included in this group.

-    > ⓘ The two spported namespaces are `ai4eosc`and `imagine`.
-A Nomad client can belong to one or both (if both, separate them with just a comma).

-    > ⚠ There should always be at least 1 CPU client; the Traefik node.
+    > Therefore there should **always be at least 1 CPU client**: the Traefik node.

     Line template:
     ```ini